 1.Read the auction site's policy carefully.

 Make sure you understand how the auction works before you bid and what the obligations of the buyer and seller are.
 For instance, if you win a bid, but change your mind, are you on the hook?
 What sort of protection against unscrupulous sellers does the site offer?
+Links to details as such can usually be found in the footer menu.

 2.Know the seller.